In Fall 2018, the LIS faculty distilled and approved the latest revision to our LIS Program Assessment Philosophy and Process.

 Each step of our curriculum assessment process is linked with our Student Learning Outcomes (SLOs) and Program Goals.
 SLOs 1-4 directly link to Program Goal 1 (Provide a curriculum that meets the evolving demands of the job market for librarians and other information professionals), and SLO 5 links with Program Goal 5 (Strengthen the emphasis on Hawaiʻi and the Asia-Pacific region in teaching, research, and service).
 Every course is aligned with the particular SLOs it covers via a matrix.

-For the culminating experience, the oral exam scenarios are also linked with our SLOs, and students are evaluated along the same dimensions (exceed-meet-approach-do not meet).
+For the culminating experience, the ePortfolio and oral exam scenarios are also linked with our SLOs, and students are evaluated along the same dimensions (exceed-meet-approach-do not meet).
 We use this data to revise both the curriculum and the oral exams themselves.

 Thesis students are assessed on specific elements of their research, including their problem statement, literature review, method, results, and the quality of their written thesis and oral defense; the evaluation form can be found on p.
 7 of our thesis policy and FAQ.